Facts About Red Wine and the Health Benefits of Red Wine

 To make white wine the skins of the grapes are removed before they are subjected to the wine making process.
 White wine therefore has no tannins as the tannin is contained in the grape skins.
 Tannin is an astringent and the factor that gives dryness to the wine.

 Red wine contains several phenols and polyphenols.
 Polyphenols act as antioxidants but of these resveratrol has been studied the most.

 Catechin, gallic acid and epicatechin are some phenols found in red wine.

 Health Benefits Of Red Wine

 - Red Wine And Cancer

-Polyphenols in red wine, act like antioxidants in hunting out free radicals.
+Polyphenols in red wine, act as antioxidants in hunting out free radicals.
 Free radicals cause damage to cells leading to cancer.

-Resveratrol in red wine reduces inflammation and checks the growth of tumors and cancer cells.
+Resveratrol in red wine reduces inflammation and checks the growth of tumours and cancer cells.

-It has recently been found that resveratrol in red wine makes the prostate tumor cells more amenable to radiation treatment and chemotherapy.
+It has recently been found that resveratrol in red wine makes the prostate tumour cells more amenable to radiation treatment and chemotherapy.

 However, a glass of red wine taken daily increased the chances of women having cancer by 1/5th.